 Spring is here, and with it comes pollen, dust, and mold, the perfect recipe for spring allergies, not to mention chilly rain, winds, and fluctuating weather, which can create the perfect storm for colds.
 The symptoms of colds and allergies can be reasonably similar with sniffling noses, sore throats, and coughs, making it difficult to know if you’re, in fact suffering from a cold or an allergy attack.
 To differentiate between the two, let’s first talk about what exactly colds and allergies are.

-A cold is a small being (virus) which enters your body and makes you sick.
-Once your body realizes that it’s been “infected” the white blood cells launch a counter attack and so you get a cough or runny nose, or sore throat, etc, as your body fights off the virus.
+A cold is a small being (virus) that enters your body and makes you sick.
+Once your body realizes that it’s been “infected,” the white blood cells launch a counter-attack, and so you get a cough or runny nose, or sore throat, etc., as your body fights off the virus.

-Allergies on the other hand are caused by an overactive immune system vs. an active immune system.
-You encounter dust, or pollen (the biggest spring allergy trigger), food, or animal hair, and your immune system “mistakes” them as germs and attacks them.
-Your body will send out the same counter attack it does when fighting a cold and so you get similar symptoms, cough, runny nose, and/or sore throat etc.
+Allergies, on the other hand, are caused by an overactive immune system vs. an active immune system.
+You encounter dust or pollen, food or animal hair, and your immune system “mistakes” them as germs and attacks them.
+Your body will send out the same counter-attack it does when fighting a cold and so you get similar symptoms, cough, runny nose, and sore throat, etc.

 Suffering from a cold or allergy right now?
-Make an appointment with Naturopathic Doctor, Dr. Maggie Fox through the patient portal or call her at 425-615-6321.
+Please make an appointment with Naturopathic Doctor, Dr. Maggie Fox, through the patient portal or call her at 425-615-6321.